Last visit: April 29, 2023

 - The Biggio and Bagwell statues outside that have them turning a play on defense are nifty

-- There’s a new-ish hall of fame display honoring the all-time Astros in left field behind the arches.
+- The hall of fame display in left field behind the arches honors the all-time Astros.
 It’s a quick visit, but gives you a little something to do whilst enjoying a beverage if you arrive early.

 - Buckling under pressure, and perhaps seeing a revenue generating opportunity, the Astros replaced Tal’s Hill (complete with a flag pole in play a la old Tiger Stadium), and replaced it with a social space and some premium table/chair seating.
 On one hand, the social space is a nice addition.
 On the other hand, losing the hill (as nutty as it was) is another step towards the homogeneity of baseball parks.